mjstealey/vault-consul-docker/README.md

 The vault client is set to volume mount the [client-scripts](client-scripts/) directory as `/mnt/data` of the running `client` container.

-Docker exec onto the client container, initalize and unseal the vault.
+Docker exec onto the client container, initialize and unseal the vault.

 ```console
 $ docker exec -ti client /bin/bash